szaffarano/RF24SensorNet/README.md

 All messages sent across the network are one-one.

+## Supported device types
+* **info**.
+Used to retrieve information about a node, including the status of all attached devices.
+* **power**.
+Used to retrieve information about a node's power supply.
+  Can be used to show battery status, or how much power is being supplied by an attached solar panel.
+* **switch**.
+A basic digital on/off switch.
+This can be used to switch relays attached to a node on and off, or a node can use it to report status of an attached switch.
+* **rgb**.
+Sends three values for red, green and blue channels.
+Used to control RGB lights, or fading lights.
+* **temp**.
+A temperature sensor.
+Currently only supports reading/sending temperatures, so it's not (yet) suitable for controlling thermostats.
+* **humid**.
+A humidity sensor.
+Sends relative humidity.

 ## Status
 The info device type is currently unimplemented.
 I'm intending to use it to retrieve the status of all devices attached to a node, and use it